Frequently Asked Questions

 A: Yes.
 There is no charge to move furniture.
 We are professionally trained to move your furniture.
 After the cleaning is completed, we will return it to its rightful place on protective padding as needed.
-We do suggest you remove items off of your furniture like electronics, plants, lamps, and other small items.
-We will move most furniture that can be safely moved.
+We do suggest you remove items off your furniture, like electronics, plants, lamps, and other small items.
+We will move most furniture that can safely move.
 There are several items we will not move, including pianos, electronics, china cabinets, beds, dressers with mirrors, pool tables, etc.

 Q: How long will it take for my carpet to dry?

-A: Dry time is affected by humidity, temperature, and air flow as well as whether the carpet was cleaned with a portable unit or truck-mounted unit.
+A: Dry time affects by humidity, temperature, and air flow as well as whether the carpet was cleaned with a portable unit or truck-mounted unit.
 It can take anywhere between 4-8 hours for the carpet to completely dry.